Last update: Jun 02, 2023 18:57 p.m. EDT

 - be a citizen of the United States

-- be at least 16 years old, but you must be at least 17 and turning 18 on or before the date of the next general election to be eligible to vote in a primary election, and at least 18 to be eligible to vote in any other election
+- be at least 16 years old, but must be at least eighteen on or before election day to be eligible to vote

 - not be serving a sentence of detention or confinement for a felony conviction